mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 ##### Plan Force-Complete

 Force complete a specific step in the provided phase.
-Example uses include the following: Abort a sidecar operation due to observed failure or known required manual preparation that was not performed
+Example uses include the following: Abort a sidecar operation due to observed failure or known required manual preparation that was not performed.

 ```shell
 $ dcos kubernetes manager plan force-complete <plan> <phase> <step>